voithos/awl/README.md

 Q-Expressions (quoted expressions, often referred to simply as 'lists') are particularly important.
 They are enclosed inside curly braces `{}`.
-They are a collection type and behave similar to lists.
+They are a collection type and behave similar to lists in other languages.
 They can store any number and mixture of primitive types.
-And they have one more important ability: expressions that they contain which would normally be evaluated, such as symbols and S-Expressions, are left unevaluated (i.e. they are "quoted").
-This allows them to contain arbitrary code, and then be converted and evaluated as
+And they have one more important
+ability: expressions that they contain which would normally be evaluated, such as symbols and S-Expressions, are left unevaluated (i.e. they are "quoted").
-S-Expressions:
+This allows them to contain arbitrary code, and then be converted and evaluated as S-Expressions:

     awl> (head {1 2 3})
     1